 - Race.
 White children appear to have a higher risk of vesicoureteral reflux.

 - Sex.
-Generally, girls have about double the risk of having this condition as boys do.
+Generally, girls have a much higher risk of having this condition than boys do.
 The exception is for vesicoureteral reflux that's present at birth, which is more common in boys.

 - Age.
 Infants and children up to age 2 are more likely to have vesicoureteral reflux than older children are.